MIGNUE/ign.github.io/about.md

 ---
 Know more about the Author.

 This probably won't be as cohesive and organic as interacting with me, but it helps to know some _background_ on the people you're following.

 > Writer.
 Idea man.
 Authorial speaker.
 Hardware repair.
 Potential dentist (because my hands are wonderful).

-I'm Lael, a dumb dentistry student and your super smart linguist.
+I'm Lael, a dentistry student and your super smart linguist.
 I had a head injury, that's all you need to know.

+### For the hungrier

 Most times, I'm a jack-of-all-trades.
 Other times, I hyper-fixate on learning one thing at a time.

-## More Information

-Previously worked at PlayerAuctions, GamersDecide; FandomSpot; Growtopia University; Shad4w's Official Craft; and in the university as the Student Council Secretary. _(wink)_

-To be more specific, I do creative non-fiction, non-fiction, and technical writing.
-If you're looking for fiction, you're better off consulting my partner at p0ltervale@gmail.com.
+Sometimes I write, and other times people applaud me for giving them ideas.
+I'm an authorial speaker — meaning I'm the occasional killjoy, but most importantly...
+I'm capable of learning medicine!

+Sort of.

+I'm struggling right now, but trying my best to advance my career in the right direction.
+If you're the "guiding light" type of person, listen.

+Teach me like I'm an absorbent sponge that fits any mold you desire.
+Sometimes, I'll even do it for _free_.

-## Quick credentials:
+## Quick credentials
 - Having written a minor opinion piece for Time Magazine in March 2018
 - Writing for 2+ game websites
 - Moderating servers and video game communities since 2010.
 Owned a community, built from the ground to 42K+ members